 Smith said the Japanese government -- which formally approached Australia to assist in the transfer -- did not lay out any conditions for the transfer, in which the men were brought on board the Australian ship, the Oceanic Viking.
 Watch the anti-whaling activists board the Japanese vessel »

 Capt.
 Paul Watson, founder of Sea Shepherd, had said earlier that the men were seized by the Japanese crew and assaulted.
 Watch Watson describe the incident »

 Sea Shepherd claims Japan's Institute for Cetacean Research, which is backing the operations, had said it would release the two activists if Sea Shepherd agrees to stop interfering in its whaling operations.
 The group says it will not agree to that demand.

 The Japanese Fisheries Agency said Thursday it would readily hand over the two men.

-The agency released pictures of broken bottles it claims the activists threw at the ship.
-It also showed a photo of the two men relaxing and drinking tea aboard the Yushin Maru.
+But the agency charged that the Sea Shepherd members were the terrorists.
+At a news conference earlier, the agency released pictures of broken bottles they claim group members threw at the ship.
+They also released a photo of the two activists relaxing and drinking tea aboard the Yushin Maru.

 "For some time, for 10, 15 minutes, I understand, they were tied to a GPS mast," Tomohiko Taniguchi of Japan's Foreign Ministry told CNN.
 "The Japanese crew members feared that two crew members from Sea Shepherd might do something violent."

-Watson countered the two boarded only after attempts to contact the ship by radio were unsuccessful.
+He said Potts and Lane boarded the vessel without permission.
+Watson said the two boarded only after attempts to contact the ship by radio were unsuccessful.